A-01456

 Plain Language

-Health insurers, Article 43 corporations, and HMOs must submit both their AI-based algorithms and their training datasets to the Department of Financial Services for review and certification.
-The department must establish a certification process verifying that the algorithms and training data minimize the risk of bias across enumerated protected characteristics (race, color, religious creed, ancestry, age, sex, gender, national origin, handicap or disability) and adhere to evidence-based clinical guidelines.
-This is a dual obligation: the entity must submit materials, and the department must certify them.
-Submission covers both algorithms currently in use and those planned for future use.
-Entities should anticipate that ongoing submissions may be required as algorithms and training data evolve.
+Covered insurers, Article 43 corporations, and HMOs must submit their AI-based algorithms and training datasets used in utilization review to the Department of Financial Services.
+The Department must then implement a certification process to verify that the algorithms and training data have minimized the risk of bias across enumerated protected characteristics (race, color, religious creed, ancestry, age, sex, gender, national origin, handicap or disability) and that they adhere to evidence-based clinical guidelines.
+This is both a regulatory filing obligation on the covered entity and a mandate on the Department to create a bias certification regime.
+Entities must submit algorithms currently in use and those planned for future use.

 Statutory Text